 This product is present in all supermarkets in the Canary Islands, regardless of the chain in question.
 If you are reading us from abroad, we know that this gofio brand also do international deliveries, have a look here.

-If this is the first time you read us, we introduce ourselves, we are a digital guide of Gran Canaria in which you can find infinite information about things to see on the island on your own from the point of view of a local.
+If this is the first time you read us, we introduce ourselves, we are a digital guide to the island in which you can find infinite information about things to do in Gran Canaria on your own from the point of view of a local.
 You have all the details by clicking below.